The ISOW Scholarship provides full funding to international students whose lives have been disrupted by violent conflict at home.

 Through these Scholarships both undergraduate and graduate students from around the world will have an equal opportunity to obtain an education and develop important skills that they can apply upon return to their home countries.

-HIBA - Studies Biology as an undergraduate
+HIBA - Studying Biology as an undergraduate

-MAYAR - Studies Physics as an undergraduate
+MAYAR - Studying Physics as an undergraduate

 MAY - Studying Cultural Analysis and Social Theory as an MA student